DavidHewWing/davidhew.wing/README.md

 This will be a website resume website.
-README = wiki b/c I have goldfish brain.
+README = wiki b/c I have goldfish brain, and I'm poor :(.

 Useful links:
 * Readme cheatsheet https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet